Log Parser Lizard has been reviewed by software.informer.com editors and got "Editor's Pick Award"

-Log Parser Lizard is a GUI for MS Logparser, definitely the best one available on the market today.
-Log Parser is a very powerful and versatile query software tool that provides universal query access (using SQL) to text-based data, such as log files, XML files, and CSV files, as well as key data sources on the Microsoft Windows operating system, such as the event log, IIS log, the registry, the file system and the Active Directory services.
+Log Parser Lizard is a GUI for Microsoft Logparser, definitely the best one available on the market today.
+Log Parser is a very powerful and versatile query software tool that provides universal query access (using SQL) to text-based data, such as log files, XML files, and TSV/CSV text files, as well as key data sources on the Microsoft Windows operating system, such as the Windows Event Log, IIS log, the registry, the File System, the Active Directory services and much more.

 Microsoft Logparser is an enhanced query software that digs through information in log files seamlessly and efficiently using SQL queries without storing log data into database.

-Because the command-line interface is not very intuitive, we have created Log Parser Lizard, a FREE GUI tool for managing queries and exporting results to Excel and charts.
-In addition, we have added input filters for RegEx and log4net input log formats (with support for regular expressions) and SQL server T-SQL queries.
+Because the command-line interface is not very intuitive, we have created Log Parser Lizard, a FREE GUI tool for managing queries and exporting results to Excel, charts, dashboards and even design your own report..
+In addition, we have added input filters for custom RegEx and log4net input log formats and also Android logs (with support for console input and regular expressions).
+You can also write and manage queries for Microsoft SQL Server (T-SQL), OLEDB queries, and you can even analyze big data in the cloud using Google BigQuery services.
 There are some helpful examples included in the installation package to help you start using Log Parser Lizard as your query software,web log analyzer and system log analyzer.

 Microsoft does funny things sometimes.
 They made incredible software package that is not supported and is difficult to use, namely Microsoft Log Parser 2.2.
 It is painful even for experienced IT administrators to use, due to its knotty command-line interface.